node-a-team/terra-oracle/Readme.md

-# Do not use the new version (v0.0.5-alpha.3) on Mainnet yet.
-Use it after Proposal #26 has passed.

 ## How to use
 For terra oracle, you can separate the validator and the feeder that send oracle transactions repeatably.
 To set feeder, you can use the cli command "terracli tx oracle set-feeder".
 To send transactions, it is necessary to find private key, so you should execute this software in an environment with your local wallet.
 But, I recommend separating the validator and the feeder and execute this in the local wallet that has the only feeder account.
 By default, Tendermint waits 10 seconds for the transaction to be committed.
 But this timeout is too short to detect the transaction was committed in 5 blocks (default voting period).
 So I recommend increasing timeout_broadcast_tx_commit option in config.toml.